 - The cost is fairly high.
 The Teeth-in-an-Hour technique is patented, and it requires the use of Nobel Biocare’s software and dental laboratory in Sweden.
 Their laboratory fees are high to start with, and to that you have to add the cost of air shipments to and from Sweden.
 Many people, when they find out the cost, decide they can wait for their new dental implants.

 New Dental Implants Technology: The All-on-Four Technique

-The All-on-Four Dental Implants Technique was developed by Dr. Paulo Malo, a Portuguese dentist.
+The All-on-Four Dental Implants Technique was developed in the late 1990s by Dr. Paulo Maló, a Portuguese dentist.
 By angling the implants, he was able to achieve remarkable stability in a complete denture with only four dental implants placed entirely in the anterior portion of the jaw, where there is generally more bone density.
 By doing this, he has been able to avoid bone grafting in many patients that would otherwise require it.

 New Dental Implants Technology: Mini Implants

 A recent innovation is mini implants.
 These are considerably smaller than conventional implants and can be placed very easily and inexpensively.
 The trade-off is that they are not very sturdy, and if they come under too much stress they could be prone to early failure.
 Our advice if you are wanting to save money by doing mini implants that you be very wary that you have a reputable dentist.
 He or she should tell you, without needing to be asked, that this is a compromise treatment and that they aren’t as good as conventionally sized implants.
 If they are honest with you about what you can expect, they will very likely save you money.